cilium/cilium/Documentation/network/concepts/ipam/eni.rst

 on nodes at all time without needing to contact the EC2 API when a new pod is scheduled in the cluster.

+Note that Cilium currently does not support IPv6-only ENIs.
+Cilium support for IPv6 ENIs is being tracked in :gh-issue:`18405`, and the related feature of assigning IPv6 prefixes in :gh-issue:`19251`.

 ************
 Architecture
 ************